trungd/vgeodrawer/README.md

 - assert geometry properties, calculate (supporting square root representation) on geometry subjects based on their coordinates.
 - define a new constructions.

-Besides simple constructions of line, circle, intersection point, midpoint, ...
-VGeoDrawer can do some advanced constructions of incircle, excircle, radical axis, ..., which may useful in dealing with more difficult mathematics problems.
+Besides simple constructions of line, circle, intersection point, midpoint, etc. VGeoDrawer can do some advanced constructions of incircle, excircle, radical axis, ..., which may useful in dealing with more difficult mathematical problems.

 ![Construction of incircle and excircle](http://3.bp.blogspot.com/-ZOLDcRpb8HM/UMAZ0neRhgI/AAAAAAAAAGI/oogIp68itjA/s1600/Untitled.png)